 Other health hazards that can be exposed by a home inspection include flaking paint (especially if you have children or pets that might get it in their mouths), pests (which can damage your home but also carry diseases), and electrical problems (which can cause fires or serious injury on contact).

-It's possible that some part of you is aware of some of your home's issues, but you haven't fully acknowledged the damage they're doing to your health.
-Seeing problems, even minor ones, day in and day out will eat away at your subconscious.
+It’s possible that some part of you is aware of some of your home’s issues, but you haven’t fully acknowledged the damage they’re doing to your health.
 Stress is real, and it can affect your mood, your mental acuity and even your body.
-A home inspection can help to hammer home just what's happening in your house, which issues are most pressing, and what needs to be done to fix them.
+A home inspections can help to hammer home just what’s happening in your house, which issues are most pressing, and what needs to be done to fix them.

 Home is where your heart is, along with the rest of your body most of the time.
 Keep it healthy.